HArt11/taskmanager/README.md

   * ### Typography
     I wanted a simple yet playful looking font, so avoided cursive or handwritting styles.
 The font used was 'Raleway' from Google Fonts.
   * ### Imagery
-    The background imagery was sourced from pexels.com, and the cards themselves drawn by me on Krita using a drawing tablet and pen.
-Initially these were designed to be placeholder images, however positive feedback (in the form of laughter) from my 4 year old convinced me to develope the game using these badly drawn creations!
+    The background imagery was sourced from pexels.com, and from Bing Image creator, using search terms relevant to the type of image I was lookign for.
+They were all automatically the same size which made it easier to format on the website.
   * ### Layout
-    The two page layout seemed more professional than a single game page, but limiting this to two pages has kept the overal design very neat and simple.
+    The layout was a very simple design, as its more of a storage and project manager tool than having to be eye-catching and get people attention, as would be the case if this was a marketting page.

 <br><br>